robch/book-of-ai/docs/openai-chat/openai-chat-functions-py/sample-overview.md

 openai_system_prompt = os.getenv('AZURE_OPENAI_SYSTEM_PROMPT', 'You are a helpful AI assistant.')
 ```

-**STEP 2**: Initialize the helper class with the configuration settings and the function factory:
+**STEP 2**: Initialize the helper class with the configuration settings and the function factory.

 ``` python title="main.py"
 chat = OpenAIChatCompletionsFunctionsStreaming(openai_api_version, openai_endpoint, openai_api_key, openai_chat_deployment_name, openai_system_prompt, factory)
 ```

-**STEP 3**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received:
+**STEP 3**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received.

 ``` python title="main.py"
 while True: